 This scale consisted of 31 items reflecting different specific actions one might take to cope with a problem.
 Staff responded on a 4-point scale from not doing the action at all to doing it most of the time, and participants rated each item with respect to what they usually do.
-The scale produces 12 Subscales composed of 1 to 4 items each that reflect different coping strategies.
+The scale produces 12 subscales composed of one to four items each that reflect different coping strategies.

 Professionals.
-For the quasi-cross-sectional sample, there was no significant multivariate Intervention X Time interaction (Fs < 1) and no univariate interactions (11 of 12 Fs < 1.07).
-Similarly, for the longitudinal sample, the multivariate interaction was not significant (Wilks' lambda = .335, F(52, 88) = 1.23, p = .19), but three univariate interactions were significant.
-Specifically, professionals in T+SC showed an increase in planning over time whereas the other intervention groups did not (interaction: F(4, 138) = 3.41, p = .01; T+SC increase over time: F(2, 138) = 4.31, p = .015; T+SC higher at PI-2 than the other groups: F(2, 69) = 4.00, p = .02).
-Professionals in T+SC increased in Acceptance whereas the other intervention groups did not (interaction: F(4, 138) = 2.68, p = .03; T+SC increase over time: F(2, 138) = 6.83, p = .001).
-There was also a significant interaction for Behavioral Disengagement, but the pattern was not interpretable.
+For the quasi-cross-sectional sample, there was no significant multivariate Intervention \times Time interaction (Fs < 1) and no univariate interactions (11 of 12 Fs < 1.07).
+Similarly, for the longitudinal sample, the multivariate interaction was not significant, Wilks's $\lambda = .335$, F(52, 88) = 1.23, p = .19, but three univariate interactions were significant.
+Specifically, professionals in T+SC showed an increase in planning over time whereas the other intervention groups did not-interaction: F(4, 138) = 3.41, p = .01; T+SC increase over time: F(2, 138) = 4.31, p = .015; T+SC higher at PI-2 than the other groups: F(2, 69) = 4.00, p = .02.
+Professionals in T+SC increased in Acceptance, whereas the other intervention groups did not-interaction: F(4, 138) = 2.68, p = .03; T+SC increase over time: F(2, 138) = 6.83, p = .001.
+There was also a significant interaction for behavioral disengagement, but the pattern was not interpretable.

 Caregivers.
-The multivariate interaction was not significant (F < 1) and there were no significant univariate interactions (11 of 13 Fs < 1) for the quasi-cross-sectional sample.
-Similarly, the longitudinal multivariate Intervention X Time interaction was not significant (Wilks' lambda = .834, F(52, 1226) = 1.13, p = .25); only one univariate interaction was significant, but this simply reflected an extremely high level at Baseline for the TO group on Venting Emotions.
+The multivariate interaction was not significant (F<1) and there were no significant univariate interactions (11 of 13 Fs<1) for the quasi-cross-sectional sample.
+Similarly, the longitudinal multivariate Intervention × Time interaction was not significant, Wilks's λ = .834, F(52, 1226) = 1.13, p = .25; only one univariate interaction was significant, but this simply reflected an extremely high level at baseline for the TO group on venting emotions.